abinit/abinit/doc/mkdocs-tutorials/paw1.md

 obtained in the norm-conserving pseudopotential case.
 This is normal: in the norm-conserving potential case, the energy reference has been arbitrarily modified by the pseudopotential construction procedure.
-Comparing total energies computed with different PAW potentials is more meaningful : most of the parts of the energy are calculated exactly, and in general you should be able to compare numbers for (valence) _energies_ between different PAW potentials or different codes.
+Comparing total energies computed with different PAW potentials is more meaningful: most of the parts of the energy are calculated exactly, and in general you should be able to compare numbers for (valence) *energies* between different PAW potentials or different codes.

 ## 3 The convergence on plane-wave cut-off

 As in the usual case, the critical convergence parameter is the cut-off defining the size of the plane-wave basis...

 **3.a** **Computing the convergence in ecut for diamond in the norm-conserving case**

 The input file tpaw1_2.in contains data for computing the convergence in ecut for diamond (at experimental volume).
 There are 9 datasets, for which [[ecut]]